Frequently Asked Questions (FAQs)

 How do modeled wage estimates differ from “direct” estimates?

 Direct estimates are based on survey responses only from the particular geographic area to which the estimate refers.
 In contrast, modeled wage estimates use survey responses from larger areas to fill in information for smaller areas where the sample size is not sufficient to produce direct estimates.
 Modeled wage estimates require the assumption that the patterns to responses in the larger area hold in the smaller area.

 Is this a new survey?

 The sample size for the NCS is not large enough to produce direct estimates by area, occupation, and job characteristic for all of the areas for which the OES publishes estimates by area and occupation.
-The NCS collected data, at initial interview, are from a probability sample of 6,900 private industry establishments and about 1,500 state and local government establishments for March 2016.
+The NCS sample consists of 6 private industry panels with approximately 3,300 establishments sampled per panel, and 1,600 sampled state and local government units.
 The OES full six-panel sample consists of nearly 1.2 million establishments.